jrogelstad/featherbone/README.md

 $ node server
 ```

 From your browser navigate to <http://localhost:10001> to run the application.
+Use the same user name and password as specified as in your PostgreSQL credentials to sign in.

 An additional example module may be loaded [here](https://github.com/jrogelstad/cardinal)